Battle of Lüshunkou: The battle

 The Imperial Japanese Army's Japanese First Army under the overall command of Ōyama Iwao divided into two groups, with one group marching north as a diversion to threaten the Qing ancestral capital of Mukden, and the other marching south down the Liaodong Peninsula towards Lüshunkou.
 The Imperial Japanese Army's Japanese Second Army, with Lieutenant General Baron Yamaji Motoharu and General Nogi Maresuke landed at Pi-tse-wo (present day Pikou, Liaoning Province, China) on 24 October 1894.
-On 6 November 1894 Nogi's forces took the walled town of Jinzhou with very little resistance.
+On 6 November 1894, Nogi's forces took the walled town of Jinzhou with very little resistance.
 The Liaodong Peninsula narrowed to only a 2.5 mi width just past Jinzhou, so with the town in Japan's hands, Lüshunkou became isolated from its landward approaches.

-The following day, on 7 November 1894 Nogi marched into the port town of Dalian with no resistance, as its defenders had fled to Lüshunkou the previous night.
+The following day, on 7 November 1894, Nogi marched into the port town of Dalian with no resistance, as its defenders had fled to Lüshunkou the previous night.
 The intact capture of the dock facilities greatly facilitated Japanese supply lines, as in their haste to depart, the defenders had even left behind plans to the minefields and details to the defenses of Lüshunkou.
 To make matters worse for the defenders of Lüshunkou, the Beiyang Fleet had received orders from Viceroy Li Hongzhang (based in Tianjin) to withdraw to Weihaiwei rather than risk engagement with the Imperial Japanese Navy, and was thus not able to play any role in the defense of their base.
 Worse still, when withdrawing from Lüshunkou, the flagship of the Beiyang Fleet, the battleship Zhenyuan, struck rocks at the entrance of Weihaiwei harbor and had to be beached.
 As the only docks capable of making repairs were at Lüshunkou, this effectively put it out of commission for the remainder of the war.

 Skirmishing on the outskirts of Lüshunkou began on 20 November 1894, creating a panic among the defenders resulting in looting and destruction of property.
 Most of the Qing officers fled on two small boats which remained in port, leaving their men to their fate.

 The assault on Lüshunkou began after midnight on 21 November 1894.
 Under heavy fire, the Japanese forces had stormed all of the important landward defenses by noon the following day.
 The shore fortifications held out a bit longer, but the final one fell to the Japanese by 1700 hours.
 During the night of 22 November 1894, the surviving Chinese defenders deserted their remaining positions, abandoning 57 large-caliber and 163 small-caliber artillery pieces.
 The fortifications, dockyards and a large supply of coal were captured largely intact by the Japanese.

 When the Japanese forces entered the city, they were fired upon from houses where Chinese soldiers had hidden themselves and had put on civilian dress so as to better blend in with the local population.
-The Japanese responded with a house-to-house search, killing many adult males who offered resistance.
+The Japanese responded with a house-to-house search, killing many adult men who offered resistance.

 Chinese casualties were officially estimated at 4000 killed.
 The Japanese loses were 29 men killed, and 233 wounded.